 As summer comes to an end, Wild ARC’s (BC SPCA’s Wild Animal Rehabilitation Centre) busy baby season is slowly winding down.
 Many of the injured and orphaned baby animals we care for are completely unrecognizable from the adults they’ll grow into.
 At first, it can be tricky to identify these wild babies, and knowing who they are means everything when it comes to assessment and care.
-Our rehabilitators and call centre operators have to be expert detectives – and you can be too!
+Our rehabilitators and Animal Helpline operators have to be expert detectives – and you can be too!
 Can you guess who these baby animals are going to grow up to be?

 Did any of these surprise you?
 Learn more about some of these ‘wild’ transformations that Wild ARC sees every year.